pulibrary/pulibrary.github.io/_posts/2019-04-16-preservation.md

 1. We have to prevent future changes to a child from persisting to preservation storage until this large change is done.
 Otherwise, the manifest will be corrupted by a race condition:
    1. Preservation starts.
-Pages start to persist into a bag.
+Pages start to persist into a Bag.
    2. Page gets modified out of band (label changed or page switched)
    3. Page's changes get sent to be preserved.
-   4. Page gets preserved in its spot in the bag, updating manifest.
+   4. Page gets preserved in place in the Bag, updating the manifest.
    5. Initial preservation ends.
-Updates manifest, but has out-of-date checksum information.
+It updates manifest, overwriting the manifest changes from the modified Page, resulting in out-of-date checksum information.

 #### OCFL